-Ever since the Find My Remote feature got implemented in Roku (those which support it), I have been relying on this feature to find my ever-elusive remote.
+Ever since the Find My Remote feature was implemented in Roku (those that support it), the distinct beeps always enlisted me in finding my ever-elusive remote.

-But just recently, my Roku remote started beeping randomly even when I did not use the Find My Remote feature.
-It stopped when I press the OK button, but started singing again and again and again.
+But recently, my Roku remote started beeping randomly even when I did not use the Find My Remote feature.

 Annoyed at this inconvenience, I went online to figure out how to stop my Roku remote from beeping and compiled everything I learned into this comprehensive guide.

 If your Roku remote keeps beeping, check if the Find My Remote button is pressed down.
-Try moving your Roku to another spot and check for updates.
+Move your Roku to another spot and check for updates regularly.
 Change the beep sound and re-pair your Roku.
-Finally, reset the Roku.
-If none of the above works, you may need to replace the Roku remote.
+Resetting the Roku might also work.
+If you can't get the beeps to stop, replace the Roku remote.

 Check if the Find My Remote Button is Pressed Down

-Assuming that you have a device like the Roku Ultra, you will have the Find my Remote button on your device.
+Assuming that you have a supported device like the Roku Ultra, you will have the Find My Remote button located on the top or in front of the device.

-If this button is being pressed down, your Roku Remote starts beeping for a certain amount of time or until you press a button on the remote.
+Once this button is pressed down, your Roku Remote starts beeping for a certain amount of time or until you press a button on the remote.

 For some odd reason, maybe a manufacturing defect, this button can be in the indented state and cause your remote to go beeping unexpectedly.